rage/java-programming/data/week2/2-conditional-statements.md

 }
 ```

+If an `else` branch has been specified for a conditional statement, the block defined by the else branch is run in the case that the condition of the conditional statement is false.
+The `else`-command is placed on the same line as the closing bracket of the block defined by the `if`-command.
+In the following example, the argument for the if-statement is false, so that the program will return the code block under the `else` command.
+The output will be: "Your number is five or less."

 ## More Conditionals: else if
 In the case of multiple conditionals, we use the `else if`-command.
-The command `else if` is like `else`, but with an additional condition. `else if` follows the `if`-condition, and they may be multiple.
+The command `else if` is like `else`, but with an additional condition. `else if` follows the `if`-condition, and there may be multiple of them.

 ```java
 int number = 3;